kb2ma/RIOT/examples/wakaama/README.md

 from the node, e.g. either running on native with a tap interface or as a mote connected to a
 [border router](https://github.com/RIOT-OS/RIOT/tree/master/examples/gnrc_border_router).

 Also, if a bootstrap server is being used the option `LWM2M_SERVER_IS_BOOTSTRAP` should be set to 1.

+The server URI for the example is being defined using the variable `SERVER_URI` in the Makefile, and can be changed when compiling.

 #### Compile and run
+For debugging purposes there are two types of messages that can be enabled:
+- The lwm2m client adaption debug can be enabled by setting `ENABLE_DEBUG` in `lwm2m_client.c` to 1
+- The wakaama internal logging can be enabled by adding `LWM2M_WITH_LOGS` to the CFLAGS (`CFLAGS += -DLWM2M_WITH_LOGS`)

 To compile run:

 ```shell